World Enough And Time finally breaks Doctor Who’s titles with ‘Time’ curse

 When the TARDIS materialises on a colony ship slowly escaping the event horizon of a black hole, the Doctor sends Missy out to respond to the distress signal, testing her newfound altruism and willingness to atone.
 Through no fault of Missy’s, it does not end well.
 Confronted by the horrific consequences of his own overconfidence, the Doctor races to save Bill but for once, time is not the Time Lord’s ally.

-First off, the production values of this episode are fantastic, the black hole on offer here easily eclipsing the one at the heart of “The Impossible Planet”.
+First off, the production values of “World Enough And Time” are fantastic, the black hole on offer here easily eclipsing the one at the heart of “The Impossible Planet”.
 The special effects team have clearly seen “Interstellar”.
 But it’s within the spaceship and not without the real horror lies.
 And it’s a horror unlike anything “Doctor Who” has tried before.
 After last week’s Guillermo Del Toro-esque dark fairy-tale “The Eaters Of Light”, Moffat takes the series straight into Cronenbergian body horror, exploring the macabre truth at the heart of the Cyberman concept.
 There’s a genuine terror to the creepy hospital setting and the sheer cruelty of turning down the volume of the patients’ voice boxes is a chilling and boundary-pushing story choice for an early evening family show.

 The early stages of the episode seem breezy and carefree by comparison to later events, especially as Missy struts about the empty control room trolling the Doctor, Nardole and Bill hard.
 I don’t think the words ‘Doctor Who’ have ever been said so often in a single episode (not even by Dorium Maldovar in “The Wedding Of River Song”) and ultimately this episode does raise some big questions about who the Doctor thinks he is.